nraecobb/drmellman_copy/1) Why We're Unique.md

 ## Recovery Day Protocol

-When it comes to going off program for one meal, which we call a “Food-Lotto”™ or one day entirely, maybe a holiday, or a few days like a weekend getaway, or longer, like a vacation, you will know exactly which foods are specific recovery day foods, when returning to your program and for your particular system.
-This becomes self-empowering and "cell-empowering".
-By trusting and knowing which foods to start back on the program with.
+When it comes to going off program for one meal, which we call a “Food-Lotto”™, or one day entirely, such as a holiday, or a few days like a weekend getaway, or longer, like a vacation, you will know exactly which foods are specific recovery day foods when returning to your program and for your particular system.
+This becomes self-empowering and "cell-empowering" by trusting and knowing which foods to start back on the program with.
 This accelerates the scale in the right direction, recovering within a 48 hour to 72 hour timeframe.
 Your system will be right back to where it was before you went off program, or very close to it.

 The inflammation put on while off the program magically disappears and cannot be found on the scale, under the bed sheets, or at the gym because you didn't go.
 You chose to eat the right foods, get the right amount of horizontal time, in only the horizontal position and your system accelerated and incinerated the removal of inflammation that was put on when you went off program.